List of Stevenage F.C. managers: 2008–

 Stevenage started the 2019–20 season without a win in the opening month and Maamria was subsequently sacked in September 2019.
 First-team coach Mark Sampson took caretaker charge, but with the club in 23rd place after several months under his management, Westley returned for a fourth spell in December 2019.
 Two months later, Westley resigned and was replaced by Alex Revell, who had previously served as player-coach at the club.
 Revell managed the club for 77 matches, with the team finishing in 14th position in League Two in his one full season as manager.
 With Stevenage in 21st place three months into the 2021–22 season, Revell left the club.
 Paul Tisdale was appointed as manager on 29 November 2021.
 After winning three of his 21 matches as manager, Tisdale left the club on 16 March 2022.
 Steve Evans was appointed as the club's new manager on the same day.
 The club won four of their final nine matches under Evans to avoid relegation and finish in 21st position.
 Under Evans' management the following season, Stevenage earned promotion to League One after finishing in second in League Two.
 Evans departed for Rotherham United towards the end of the 2023–24 season and was succeeded by returning manager Alex Revell.
+Under Revell, Stevenage recorded their joint-highest Football League finish in the 2025–26 season, finishing sixth in League One, before losing to Stockport County in the play-off semi-finals.